hddgpp/javascript-amazon/README.md

 Clone or download the repo

-Open the project folder in VS Code (or any editor)
+Open the project folder in any editor

 Use Live Server (or open manually in your browser)